maoberlehner/markus-oberlehner-net/content/blog/context-aware-props-in-vuejs-components.md

 +++
 date = "2020-08-09T08:18:18+02:00"
-title = "Context Aware Props in Vue.js Components" description = "Learn how to derive default values for properties from the context of a component." intro = "Recently I saw an interesting Tweet by Mark Dalgleish, about the idea of contextual defaults for React components.
+title = "Context-Aware Props in Vue.js Components" description = "Learn how to derive default values for properties from the context of a component." intro = "Recently I saw an interesting Tweet by Mark Dalgleish, about the idea of contextual defaults for React components.
 I was especially interested in this because I had to solve a similar problem only a few days before..." draft = false